westin-powell/Object-Oriented-Programming/README.md

 ## Course: Object Oriented Programming
 ### Repostitory use: School assignments
 ### Bio: N/A
-### Reason for taking course: I plan on using what i learn in this class to get a job doign somthing that I enjoy
+### Reason for taking course: I plan on using what i learn in this class to get a job doing somthing that I enjoy